compulim/generator-azure-web-app/README.md

 ### Webpack development server

 To run the server, `npm run hostdev`.
-The server will host on port 80 at http://localhost/.
+The server will host on port 80 at [http://localhost/](http://localhost/).

 You can specify hosting port by:

-* Set envrionment variable `PORT` to `8080`, or,
+* Set environment variable `PORT` to `8080`, or
 * Command-line switches: `npm run hostdev -- --port 8080`

-This server target local development environment where network speed is not a concern.
+The server targets local development environment where network speed is not a concern.

-Instead of serving a pre-compiled monolithic `dist/bundle.js`, the development server will serve each source files separately.
-This also enables hot module replacement: when a source file is modified, the browser will only reload that source file and/or React component.
+Instead of serving a monolithic bundle `dist/bundle.js`, the development server will serve each source files separately.
+This also enables hot module replacement, when a source file is modified, the browser will only reload that source file and/or re-render related React component.

 #### Serving order

 * `dist/bundle.js` will be bundled by Webpack on-the-fly
 * `*` if matching file exists, will be served from [`web/public/*`](web/public)
 * `api/` will be served by Express router at [`prodserver/controllers/api.js`](prodserver/controllers/api.js)
-* Otherwise, will be redirected to [`web/public/index.html`](web/public/index.html)
+* Otherwise, will redirect to [`web/public/index.html`](web/public/index.html)
-  * This is for supporting single-page application
+  * To support single-page application

 ### Express production server (standalone)

 To run the server, `npm run hostprod`.

-The server is a simple Express server which host on port 80 at http://localhost/.
+The server is a simple Express server which host on port 80 at [http://localhost/](http://localhost/).
 All contents are served from `dist/iisapp/public/`.

 You can specify hosting port by:

-* Set environment variable `PORT` to `8080`, or,
+* Set environment variable `PORT` to `8080`, or
 * Command-line switches: `npm run hostprod -- --port 8080`

-Because the server serve bundled contents at `dist/iisapp/public/`.
-After you modify your source files at [`web/src/`](web/src) or assets at [`web/public/`](web/public), you will need to rerun `npm run build` to rebuild the content at `dist/iisapp/public/`.
+Because the server serve contents from `dist/iisapp/public/`.
+After you modify your source files at [`web/src/`](web/src) or assets at [`web/public/`](web/public), you will need to rerun `npm run build` to rebuild the content to `dist/iisapp/public/`.

 #### Serving order